markdownlint/markdownlint/docs/rolling_a_release.md

 <http://semver.org/>:

 * Major version for backwards-incompatible changes
-* Minor version functionality added in a backwards-compatible manner
+* Minor version for functionality added in a backwards-compatible manner
 * Patch version for backwards-compatible bug fixes
 * Exception: Versions < 1.0 may introduce backwards-incompatible changes in a minor version.